-- (e) Exchange-traded derivatives will be valued: - (i) if a single price for buying and selling the exchange-traded derivative is quoted, at that price; or - (ii) if separate buying and selling prices are quoted, at the average of the two prices. - (f) Over-the-counter derivatives will be valued on the basis of an up to date market valuation which the ACD and the Depositary have agreed is reliable or if this is not available, on the basis of a pricing model which the ACD and the Depositary have agreed. - (g) Immovable property will be valued: - (i) by a standing independent valuer (as defined in the glossary to the Regulations) appointed by the ACD with the approval of the Depositary, in accordance with UKPS 2.3 of the RICS Valuation Standards (The Red Book) (9th edition published November 2013) as updated and amended from time to time, or in the case of overseas immovables on an appropriate basis, but subject to 6.3 of the COLL Rules; and - (ii) on the basis of a full valuation with physical inspection (including, where the immovable, is or includes, a building, internal inspection), at least once a year; and - (iii) on the basis of the last full valuation, at least once a month.

-Property other than that described in (a), (b), (c), (d), (e), (f) and (g) will be priced at a value which, in the opinion of the ACD, represents a fair and reasonable mid-market price.

-If there are any outstanding agreements to purchase or sell any of the Scheme Property attributed to the relevant Sub-fund which are uncompleted, then the valuation will assume completion of the agreement.
+- (d) Money market instruments which have a residual maturity of less than three months and have no specific sensitivity to market parameters, including credit risk, shall be valued on an amortised basis. - (e) Exchange-traded derivative contracts shall be valued:- - (i) if a single price for buying and selling the exchange-traded derivative is quoted, at that price; or - (ii) if separate buying and selling prices are quoted, at the average of the two prices. - (f) Over-the-counter derivative contracts shall be valued in accordance with the method of valuation as shall have been agreed between the ACD and the Depositary. - (g) All other Scheme Property other than that described in (a), (b), (c), (d), (e) and (f) will be priced at a value which, in the opinion of the ACD, represents a fair and reasonable mid-market price. - (h) If there are any outstanding agreements to purchase or sell any of the Scheme Property attributed to the Sub-fund which are uncompleted, then the valuation will assume completion of the agreement.
 However, agreements made shortly before the valuation point need not be taken into account if, in the opinion of the ACD, their omission will not materially affect the valuation.
-Not included in this paragraph are any futures or contracts for differences which are not yet due to be performed and unexpired and unexercised written or purchased options.

-- (h) Added to the valuation (to the extent that they are attributable to a Sub-fund) will be: - (i) an estimated amount for accrued claims for tax of whatever nature which may be recoverable; - (ii) any other credits or amounts due to be paid into the Scheme Property; and - (iii) a sum representing any interest or any income accrued due or deemed to have accrued but not received.
+Not included in this paragraph are any futures or contracts for differences which are not yet due to be performed and unexpired and unexercised written or purchased options. - (i) Added to the valuation (to the extent that they are attributable to the Sub-fund) will be:- - an estimated amount for accrued claims for tax of whatever nature which may be recoverable; - (ii) any other credits or amounts due to be paid into the Scheme Property; and - (iii) a sum representing any interest or any income accrued due or deemed to have accrued but not received.
 Income on fixed interest securities is calculated on an Effective Yield basis.
-The Effective Yield basis includes any premiums or discounts arising on the purchase of fixed income securities, amortised to their maturity, within the calculation of income accrued.

-- (i) Deducted from the valuation (to the extent that they are attributable to the Sub-fund) will be: - (i) an estimated amount for anticipated tax liabilities (on unrealised capital gains where liabilities have accrued and are payable out of the property of the Scheme; on realised capital gains in respect of previously completed and current accounting periods; and on income where liabilities have accrued) including (as applicable and without limitation) capital gains tax, income tax, corporation tax, value added tax, stamp duty and stamp duty reserve tax (if any); - (ii) an estimated amount for any liabilities payable out of the Scheme Property and any tax thereon treating periodic items as accruing from day to day; - (iii) the principal amount of any outstanding borrowings whenever payable and any accrued but unpaid interest on borrowings.
+The Effective Yield basis includes any premiums or discounts arising on the purchase of fixed income securities, amortised to their maturity, within the calculation of income accrued. - (j) Deducted from the valuation (to the extent that they are attributable to the Sub-fund) will be:- - (i) an estimated amount for anticipated tax liabilities (on unrealised capital gains where the liabilities have accrued and are payable out of the property of the scheme, on realised capital gains in respect of previously completed and current accounting periods; and on income where liabilities have accrued) including (as applicable and without limitation) capital gains tax, income tax, corporation tax, VAT, stamp duty and stamp duty reserve tax; - (ii) an estimated amount for any liabilities payable out of the Scheme Property and any tax thereon treating periodic items as accruing from day to day; and - (iii) the principal amount of any outstanding borrowings whenever payable and any accrued but unpaid interest on borrowings.

+Amounts which are de minimis may be omitted from the valuation.